drmikehenry/install-linux/install-linux.md

 - As root, setup aliases and perform `reset --hard` steps as done above for the non-root user.

+- MANUAL **NOTE** It's important to manually fixup permissions on `~/.ssh` if this directory got created by Git.
+Git doesn't support fine-grained permissions, and ssh isn't happy with too-open permissions on `~/.ssh`.

+      chmod 0700 ~/.ssh

 ## Clone vimfiles, vimfiles-local